isomerpages/cpf-workfare/pages/terms-of-use.md

 17. The Government reserves all rights to deny or restrict access to this Website to any particular person, or to block access from a particular Internet address to this Website, at any time, without having to give any reason or prior notice thereof.
 18. You agree that you will not:
-    * use any robot, spider, other automatic device, or manual process to monitor or copy any pages other than for non-commercial purpose within this Website or the Contents without the Government's prior written permission;
+    * a. use any robot, spider, other automatic device, or manual process to monitor or copy any pages other than for non-commercial purpose within this Website or the Contents without the Government's prior written permission;
-    * use any device, software or routine to interfere or attempt to interfere with the proper working of this Website; and / or
+    * b. use any device, software or routine to interfere or attempt to interfere with the proper working of this Website; and / or
-    * take any action that imposes an unreasonable or disproportionately large load on the Government's servers.
+    * c. take any action that imposes an unreasonable or disproportionately large load on the Government's servers.

 **Links from This Website to Other Websites**